The Review team

 Rosie Moore, care experienced member, nominated by CCPS

-Rosie is 25-years-old and originally from Manchester but has lived in Glasgow since 2014.
+Rosie is originally from Manchester but has lived in Glasgow since 2014.

 She is a care experienced individual who spent the first part of her childhood in kinship care with her grandparents, and the second part in numerous foster homes.